bymalathi/flavorforge-azure-devsecops-capstone/docs/week-4/BUILD-JOURNEY/08-azure-devops/02-create-project.md

 ---

-# Step 2.2 — Open the New Project Option
+# Step 2 — Start Creating the Project

-## What We Wanted

-We needed an Azure DevOps project dedicated to the FlavorForge Azure DevSecOps capstone.

 ## Where We Went

-From the Azure DevOps organization page, locate the **Projects** section.
+From the Azure DevOps organization page, go to the Projects area.

 ## What We Clicked